sheetal0123/CucumberJenkin/readme.txt

 #For Cucumber+ WebDriver + Jenkin + Maven Practice

+#How to run and verify report
+ mvn clean verify -Dcucumber.options="--tags @uat" Cluecumber Report: target/generated-report/index.html  | better visible in system browser

+#Issue:
+reports not coming when any one case get failed

 #How to run
   #mvn clean test -Dcucumber.options="--tags @uat"    | It will run all 10 steps i.e. 5 scenario
   #mvn clean test -Dcucumber.options="--tags @san"    | It will run 4 steps i.e. scenario 1 and 3